Alternative Dispute Resolution

 When the College receives a complaint, it is screened to determine its suitability for ADR.
 If the complaint is found suitable, the College, together with the member and the complainant, explore the option to engage in ADR.
 Everyone must be willing to participate before the process can begin.
 Although most complaints that are referred to ADR will be referred at the beginning of the complaints process, matters can be dealt with through ADR at any time so long as they are still eligible for the ADR process.

-A facilitator will meet with the complainant, the member and, in most cases, a representative of the College who does not provide support to the ICRC, to mediate the discussions, either separately or together depending on the wishes of the parties and the nature of the complaint.
+A facilitator will meet with the complainant and the member to mediate the discussions, either separately or together depending on the wishes of the parties and the nature of the complaint.
 The facilitator is a neutral person who is not involved in the complaint in any other way.

 The facilitator’s goal is to work with everyone in a respectful and confidential way to assist them in reaching a resolution that is mutually agreeable.
 ADR may be discontinued for any reason at any time although it is expected that parties will make a good faith effort to resolve the matter.
 If ADR does not proceed, the College will process the complaint as if it had not been referred to ADR.